-Section 3.01.
-ZONING ADMINISTRATOR.
+Section 3.01 ZONING ADMINISTRATOR

 The provisions of this Ordinance shall be administered and enforced by a Zoning Administrator appointed by the Township Board.
 The Zoning Administrator shall serve under such terms and at such rate of compensation as the Township Board may determine.

-Section 3.02.
-ZONING PERMITS.
+Section 3.02 ZONING PERMITS

 A zoning permit shall be acquired from the Zoning Administrator before any construction is undertaken, any structure is moved, any pond is excavated, or any change in the use of any land or structure is undertaken within the Township.
-A zoning permit shall not be required for accessory structures containing less than 100 square feet.
-The term "change in use" shall mean a land use which is a new land use on the property and which is not accessory to an existing land use which conforms to the ordinance.
+A zoning permit shall not be required for accessory structures containing less than 200 square feet.
+The term "change in use" shall mean a land use which is new to or different from how the property was previously used.
+However, a use that is accessory to an existing land use (and which conforms to this Ordinance) is not considered a change in use.
+Except that, "Home Occupations within Dwellings" and the "Caregiver Cultivation of Marijuana for Medical Use" within residential dwellings shall be deemed changes in use requiring a zoning permit.
+Additionally, it will be presumed that a change in use occurs when electrical equipment that has an ampacity of more than 200 amperes is to be installed at a residential property.
+This presumption can be overcome by the Applicant filing a "Accessory Use Affidavit" (in a form to be supplied by the Township, which shall be signed and authorized by the applicant and the property owner) with the Zoning Administrator, which indicates that the purpose for a home occupation or the installation is not for the caregiver cultivation of marijuana for medical use.
+Township representatives have the right to conduct annual or random inspections to verify compliance.

 - A. APPLICATION.
 A zoning permit shall be applied for in writing on an application form provided by the Township and shall include a plot plan of the proposed land use.
-See "plot plan" definition located in Article 21 for all plot plan requirements. - B. PERMIT ISSUANCE.
-A zoning permit shall be approved by the Zoning Administrator whenever the proposed use complies with the provisions of this Ordinance and any necessary Planning Commission, Board of Appeals, or Township Board approvals have been obtained. - C. EXPIRATION.
+See "plot plan" definition located in Article 22 for all plot plan requirements. - B. PERMIT ISSUANCE.
+A zoning permit shall be approved by the Zoning Administrator whenever the proposed use complies with the provisions of this Ordinance and any necessary Planning Commission, Board of Appeals, or Township Board approvals have been obtained.
+Additionally, a zoning permit will only be issued if the land use, building, and/or structure, subject to the zoning permit application, is in compliance with all other state, county, and local statutes and ordinances. - C. EXPIRATION.
 A zoning permit shall expire one (1) year after the date of issuance unless the proposed use has been commenced within that year.
 Any amendment to the Zoning Ordinance shall have the effect of voiding any outstanding zoning permits for uses which have not been commenced and which would violate the amendment. - D. VOID PERMITS.
 Any zoning permit issued in error or pursuant to an application containing any false statements shall be void. - E. PRIVATE RESTRICTIONS.
 The Zoning Administrator shall not refuse to issue a zoning permit due to violations of private covenants, agreements, or deed restrictions if the proposed use is permitted by the Zoning Ordinance. - F. FEES.
-The amount of any fees charged for zoning permits, applications, or inspections shall be established by the Township Board.
+The amount of any fees charged for zoning permits, applications, or inspections shall be established by the Township Board. - G. REVOCATION.
+A zoning permit may be revoked by the Township if the land use, building, and/or structure are no longer in compliance with all state, county, and local statutes and ordinances.

-Zoning Districts
+ARTICLE 4: Zoning Districts

-Section 4.01.
-DISTRICTS.
+Section 4.01 DISTRICTS

 The Township is hereby divided into the following zoning districts:

-AR Agriculture - Residential R Residential
+AR Agriculture - Residential

+R Residential

+AB Agricultural - Business

 MHP Manufactured Housing Park

-C Commercial Industrial
+C Commercial

+I Industrial